 These guidelines are for the certification for opioid treatment programs (OTPs).
 OTPs require certification before they can dispense opioids to treat opioid addiction.
-SAMHSA recommends benzodiazepines and amphetamines at a minimum be tested before admission to any opioid treatment program.
-Barbiturates are also strongly recommended to be tested at regular intervals during the program.
-Testing is not limited to these classes of drugs and may vary from individual to individual (SAMHSA, 2007).
+SAMHSA recommends opioids, methadone, amphetamines, cocaine, and benzodiazepines at a minimum be tested before admission to any opioid treatment program.
+Testing is not limited to these classes of drugs and may vary; any inclusion of other drugs for testing "should be determined by community drug use patterns or individual medical indications" (SAMHSA, 2015).

 SAMHSA federal guidelines for opioid treatment programs were updated in 2015.
-These guidelines state that "Clinicians should determine the drug-testing regimen by analyzing community drug-use patterns and individual medical indications.
-It is strongly recommended that benzodiazepines, barbiturates, and alcohol (using the ethyl glucuronide test) be included in drug screening and testing panels (SAMHSA, 2015, 2017)."
+These guidelines state that "It is strongly recommended that benzodiazepines, barbiturates, and alcohol (using the ethyl glucuronide test) be included in drug screening and testing panels (SAMHSA, 2015, 2023)."
 The guidelines also state that "OTPs often perform onsite point of collection (POC) tests using sensitive and automated immunoassay (IA) technologies that screen urine or oral fluid samples for a relatively narrow range of drug classes (e.g. amphetamines, barbiturates, benzodiazepines, opioids) and a limited number of specific drugs.
 POC tests such as IAs have a place in clinical decision making, but are not by themselves adequate to satisfy the regulatory requirements for drug use testing services" (SAMHSA, 2015).
 In 2020, SAMHSA published guidelines regarding use of oral fluid for federal workplace drug testing programs.
 In it, they remarked that "The Department believes that collecting and testing oral fluid specimens according to the requirements in these Guidelines is an efficient means to detect illicit drug use and ensures that the oral fluid test results are forensically and scientifically supportable."
 SAMHSA writes that several reasons demanded the need for regulation of oral fluid testing, such as the need to decrease invalid urine tests.
 SAMHSA writes that an oral fluid specimen may be used for the following reasons: "a federal agency applicant/preemployment test, a random test, a reasonable suspicion/cause test, a post-accident test, a return to duty test, or a follow-up test" (SAMHSA, 2020).